sush-maker/ecommerce-sales-analysis/README.md

-# ecommerce-sales-analysis
-An exploratory analysis of customer behavior and revenue trends using Excel and Tableau.
+This project analyzes online retail sales data to uncover customer behavior patterns and recommend business strategies to increase revenue and retention.

+## Tools Used
+- Tableau
+- Excel